na-na-hi/renget/archive/ktymx.md

 >Rescue, and by extension first contact, is dependent on the possibility that the alien had actually heard your distress call, however.
 You might just be picking up unrelated chatter.
 >So you set about broadcasting on all frequencies.
 Hoping that whoever, or whatever, was out there would hear you and come investigate.
 >The comms system picked up some more transmissions, seemingly in response.
 The sender’s voice was the same as before.
 So there might only be one vessel within range.
->This is a good sign; someone had heard you.
+>This is a good sign; someone was hearing you.
 >Now that you think about it, the voice sounds feminine, but it's somewhat difficult to tell due to interference.
 They also sounds like they were very excited to hear you.
 >The translation is only 30% complete, so you still don't know what they're saying but they at least sound excited by their tone of voice.
 > You keep talking, hoping that your mysterious visitor will use your signals to triangulate your position.